Vietnam.vn - Nền tảng quảng bá Việt Nam

 On average, Ms. Yen makes 2 tons of rice every day, collecting about 180kg of dry pho.
 Photo: HQ

-Each kilo of dried pho costs 40,000 VND.
+Each kilo of dry pho costs 40,000 VND.
 Her pho consumption markets are traditional markets, large and small supermarkets in Quang Nam province and Da Nang city.
 Her revenue is about 100 million VND/month, after deducting labor and raw material costs, the remaining profit is about 30 million VND/month.

 4.jpg

-To have a source of Q5 rice for pho production, Ms. Yen also cooperates with dozens of local farmers to produce this rice variety and purchase it annually, helping farmers have a stable source of consumption.
+To have Q5 rice for pho production, Ms. Yen also cooperates with dozens of local farmers to produce this rice variety and purchase it annually, helping farmers have a stable source of consumption.
 Her pho production facility also creates regular jobs for 3 local workers with an income of 200,000 VND/day.

-[VIDEO] - Ms. Pham Thi Hong Yen shares her startup story:
+[ VIDEO ] - Ms. Pham Thi Hong Yen shares her startup story:

 In recent times, the locality has always researched and guided pho production facilities, carpentry, bronze casting... to complete registration procedures and encouraged local development to bring more and more products to the market.
 "Mrs. Yen's pho production facility not only enriches her family but also creates jobs for many local workers, which is also a good thing," said Mr. Dao.